Code Contribution Guide

 - Create a branch from

-(lowercase, hyphen-separated). - Develop locally:
+main, named liketopic-short-description(lowercase, hyphen-separated). - Develop locally:

 - MATLAB — run

-and address Code Analyzer (MLint) warnings. - Python — run
+runtests('tests')and address Code Analyzer (MLint) warnings. - Python — run

-PYTHONPATH=src pytest
+PYTHONPATH=src pytestfrequently.

 - MATLAB — run